LeWaCode/patchrom/README.md

 Porting device
 ----------------

-Asssumed current directory is patchrom and you want to port lewa to a new android device maguro
+Asssumed current directory is patchrom and you want to port lewa to a new android device nexus5

 Prerequiste: